-Table 2.1 presents the district's expenditures (not including construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the college' assets rather than an outflow of expenditures.9
+Table 2.1 presents the district's expenditures (excluding construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant and 3) all other expenditures, including purchases for supplies and services.
+Also included in all other expenditures are expenses associated with grants and scholarships.
+Many students receive grants and scholarships that exceed the cost of tuition and fees.
+The college then dispenses this residual financial aid to students, who spend it on living expenses.
+Some of this spending takes place in the county and is therefore an injection of new money into the county economy that would not have happened if the colleges did not exist.
+In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.9